 If you're looking for more audio-centric headphones, check out our picks for the best audiophile headphones, the best open-back headphones, and the best headphones for music.

 The HiFiMan Edition XS and the HiFiMan Arya Stealth Magnet Version are both high-end planar magnetics.
-While both headphones have similarly immersive soundstages, the Edition XS have a punchier and thumpier bass, which fans of house and techno might enjoy.
+While both headphones have similarly open and spacious soundstages, the Edition XS have a slightly punchier and thumpier bass, but overall, they both sound alike.
 They also come with a 1/4" adapter and have a lower impedance of 18 ohms with a sensitivity of 92 dB, so they're easier to drive.
-That said, the Arya are more comfortable and feel better built.
+That said, the Arya are more comfortable and feel better built with a more consistent sound, so it depends on your sound preferences.

 The HiFiMan Sundara 2020 and the HiFiMan Arya Stealth Magnet Version are both open-back planar magnetics from the same manufacturer.
 The Arya Stealth Magnet Version can reproduce more low-bass, which some users may prefer.
-They also have a more immersive soundstage.
-That said, the Sundara 2020 follow our target curve more closely in the treble range, ensuring clear and bright vocals and instruments.
+They also have a more immersive soundstage and a more premium build.
+They're also more consistent sounding on different people.
+That said, the Sundara 2020 have a warmer treble response that you may prefer if you're sensitive to bright transients like cymbal hits.

 These headphones look similar to the HiFiMan Arya (also known as the Arya V2).
 They still have oblong ear cups with dark silver grilles to protect their drivers.
 They also have a ski-band headband design and a tall metal headband to hold the headphones together.
 What makes these headphones different from the V2 model is a change to their driver design.
 They're still planar magnetic but use stealth magnet technology.
 The manufacturer is vague on what this means other than claiming that it improves acoustic transparency and reduces distortion.
 They also appear shaped and positioned to create as little interference as possible.
 They only come in one color variant: 'Black'.